 Virtualization of a variety of devices and OS allows them to validate multiple platforms easily.
 They also are useful in cases that require specific OS combinations and devices.

-For both local and cloud solutions, they are substantially cheaper than real devices.
+Both local and cloud solutions are substantially cheaper than real devices.

 When testing on virtual devices, you can always start from the same state.
 However, if you want to do it on a real device, you may need to do a factory reset, which requires more effort.